alimi/alimi.github.io/_drafts/ali-vs-design.md

 tags: golden-grid-system design ui
 ---
-When I think of design as it relates to the internet, I think of the interactions users have with software.
+When I think of design as it relates to the internet, I think of the interactions users will experience.
 [Some sites][1] do a really great job of concisely presenting information to the user.
 And [they][2] work well on screens that are way to big or a little too small.
 With this in mind, I wanted to learn more about desiging for the web.